-By due process complaint notice dated July 6, 2022, the parents alleged that the district failed to offer the student a free appropriate public education (FAPE) for the 2022-23 school year based on various procedural and substantive deficiencies (Parent Ex.
-A).
-As relief, the parents requested, among other things, direct tuition payment for the student's attendance at the International Academy for the Brain (iBrain) and funding for the costs of private, special transportation to and from the student's home and iBrain (id. at p.
-6).
-The parents also requested an interim order of pendency so the student could remain in his then current educational placement during the proceedings (id. at pp. 1-2).
+By due process complaint notice dated July 6, 2022, the parent alleged that the district failed to offer the student a free appropriate public education (FAPE) for the 2022-23 school year based on various procedural and substantive deficiencies (Parent Ex.
+A).1 As relief, the parent requested, among other things, direct tuition payment for the student's attendance at the International Academy for the Brain (iBrain) and funding for the costs of private, special transportation to and from the student's home and iBrain (id. at p.
+9).
+The parent also requested an interim order of pendency so the student could remain in his then current educational placement during this proceeding (id. at p.

-An impartial hearing convened on August 19, 2022, where the parents asserted that the student's pendency arose from an IHO Order on Pendency dated December 13, 2021 that was issued in a prior proceeding (Tr. pp. 1, 11-14; see Parent Pendency Ex.
-C).2 With respect to pendency, the parents argued that although an SRO reversed the prior IHO's final findings of fact and decision dated February 9, 2022, the parents were in the process of appealing the SRO's reversal so there was no final conclusion at that time as to their appeal of the SRO decision and therefore the prior December 13, 2021 decision controlled the student's pendency (Tr. pp. 11-14; see Parent Pendency Exs.
-D; E).
-The IHO issued an interim order of pendency dated August 24, 2022, where she agreed with the parents that the prior December 13, 2021 interim IHO decision controlled the student's pendency because there was no conclusion to the parents' appeal of the SRO's decision (Interim IHO Decision at p.
-1).3 Accordingly, as an interim order on pendency, the IHO directed the district to fund tuition at iBrain, "door-to-door special transportation to and from Student's home and iBRAIN, and related services (including a 1:1 paraprofessional)" (id. at p.
 2).

+An impartial hearing convened on August 19, 2022, during which the parent asserted that the student's pendency arose from an unappealed IHO Decision on Pendency, dated August 24, 2021, issued in a prior proceeding (Tr. pp. 1, 6; see Parent Pendency Ex.
+C).2 The IHO issued an interim order of pendency dated August 19, 2022, in which she agreed with the parent that the prior August 24, 2021 interim IHO Decision controlled the student's placement during the pendency of this proceeding and directed the district to fund tuition at iBrain, "door-to-door special transportation to and from Student's home and iBRAIN, and related services (including a 1:1 paraprofessional)" (Interim IHO Decision).

-On September 15, 2022, the IHO issued final findings of fact and decision on the merits of the parents' July 6, 2022 due process complaint notice (IHO Decision).
-The IHO determined that the district failed to offer the student a FAPE for the 2022-23 school year, that iBrain was an appropriate unilateral placement, and that there were no equitable considerations that would preclude or limit an award of tuition reimbursement (id. at pp. 6, 8-9).
-Among other relief, the IHO awarded the parents the costs "for transportation for the Student to and from the private school and the Student's home, of limited travel time of no more than 50 miles" (id. at p.
+On September 15, 2022, the IHO issued a final findings of fact and decision on the merits of the parent's July 2022 due process complaint notice (IHO Decision).
+The IHO determined that the district failed to offer the student a FAPE for the 2022-23 school year, that iBrain was an appropriate unilateral placement for the student, and that there were no equitable considerations that would preclude or limit an award of tuition reimbursement (id. at pp. 7, 9).
+Among other relief, the IHO awarded the parent the costs "for transportation for the Student to and from the private school and the Student's home, of limited travel time of no more than 50 miles" (id. at p.
 9).

-On September 27, 2022, the parents, along with nine other parents who had also obtained pendency orders for the district to pay for all or part of the costs associated with their children attending iBrain, commenced an action in federal district court seeking enforcement of their respective pendency orders and subsequently filed a motion for summary judgment (see Davis, 2023 WL 5917659).
-As relevant to this proceeding and the parents' enforcement of the IHO's August 24, 2022 pendency order, the remaining dispute before the Court was whether the district
+On September 27, 2022, the parent, along with nine other parents who had also obtained pendency orders for the district to pay for all or part of the costs associated with their children attending iBrain, commenced an action in federal district court seeking enforcement of their respective pendency orders and subsequently filed a motion for summary judgment (see Davis v.
+Banks, 2023 WL 5917659 [S.D.N.Y.
+Sept.
+11, 2023]).
+As relevant to this proceeding and the parent's enforcement of the IHO's August 19, 2022 pendency order, the remaining dispute before the Court was whether the district was obligated to pay all transportation costs that were incurred by the parent pursuant to a transportation contract that the parent had entered into with a private transportation provider or only for the costs of transporting the student on the days that he actually used the services (see Davis, 2023 WL 5917659 at 1, 4-5).
+The Court determined that the "sole source of the [district's] reimbursement obligations" depended on the language of the applicable administrative order (id. at 4).
+However, in reviewing the IHO's August 19, 2022 pendency order, to fund that the IHO's language directing the district to fund transportation "to and from Student's home and iBRAIN" was unclear to resolve the parties' dispute because the IHO's